Jopssauce/anino_exam/README.md

 ```
 ## UI
 Normally I would have the UI in a seperate scene that can be accessed with a singleton but I thought that a singleton would be overkill for this project and decided against it.
-Instead what I've done is go for the traditinal Game Manager Class which contains all the methods that the UI may request from the game.
+Instead what I've done is go for the traditional Game Manager Class which contains all the methods that the UI may request from the game.
 So the Game Manager would have these methods.
 ```
 public void SpinSlotMachine()